 Running burns more calories than most other types of exercises.
-As a runner, It’s important to ensure that the food you eat is either preparing your body for that burn, or repairing it afterwards.
+As a runner, It’s important to ensure that the food you eat is either preparing your body for that burn or repairing it afterward.
 Some of the best foods for runners may come as a surprise, but incorporating them into your diet will be highly beneficial.

 Whether you’re brand new to running, or a seasoned veteran, nutrition is key.
 If you’re a total beginner, however, there’s more to it than just diet – you should also read these tips for new runners.